nicko88/HTWebRemote/Readme.md

 Also included in the web page mode of operation is a YouTube browser and video launching feature.
 You can copy and paste a YouTube link or browse YouTube by search phrase and easily send the YouTube video to play on your HTPC in a browser or even send the YouTube video to your media player such as MPC-HC/BE or VLC.

+##### Voice Commands

+The Voice Command manager allows you to define voice commands that when spoken, can trigger HTWebRemote commands.
+This is a completely offline service and is very fast.
+Voice commands are also only supported by HTWebRemote when running on Windows, and it uses the audio input device that is set to the default in Windows.

+You can set a confidence value for each voice command that can help fine-tune the sensitivity to triggering.
+There is a "Test Mode" provided that can help you determine the optimal confidence value to set, by showing you what the confidence value is when you speak one of the commands phrases.

 ##### Global Hotkeys

 The Global Hotkeys manager allows you to define global hotkeys, that when pressed in Windows, can trigger HTWebRemote commands.
 Global meaning the hotkey will be triggered no matter what application is running or has keyboard focus.